-Note: While Bulgaria is very safe, I always recommend purchasing travel insurance on your travels — especially if you plan to hike and adventure around.
+Note: While Bulgaria is very safe, I always recommend purchasing travel insurance on your travels — especially if you plan to drive or hike and adventure around.
 I always use World Nomads to cover me in case I get injured or ill, and find them easy to deal with and affordable.

 Where to Stay in Sofia – Recommendations from a Local

 Sofia is a great place for all the day trips you can do in Bulgaria.
 If you’re looking for a great place to stay in Sofia, I have a few recommendations broken down into a few different budget categories.
 Budget accommodations will mean hostels, which cost usually around $10 per night or less.
 Mid-range accommodations will fall around $50 per night, and luxury will cost you upwards of $100 per night.
 Still, Sofia offers great value compared to other European capital cities, so $100 in Sofia will get you much, much further than say in Western Europe.